-Adverse effects Management

-A decrease in platelets will occur about 1 to 2 weeks following your treatment.
-You may bruise or bleed more easily than you normally do

-- Use a tooth brush with soft bristles. - Check with your pharmacist before taking medications with Aspirin®, Ibuprofen or other anti-inflammatory drugs. - Contact a member of your healthcare team if you bruise more easily than you normally do or if you have a tendency to bleed easily from the nose or the gums.
+Adverse effects Management A decrease in platelets will occur about 1 to 2 weeks following your treatment.
+You may bruise or bleed more easily than you normally do. > > Use a tooth brush with soft bristles.
+Check with your pharmacist before taking medications with Aspirin [®] , Ibuprofen or other anti-inflammatory drugs.
+Contact a member of your healthcare team if you bruise more easily than you normally Rarely, you may experience infusion-related reactions with panitumumab.
+The most common reactions are fever and chills but hives, itching, hot flashes, difficulty breathing, headache, dizziness, nausea, changes in your blood pressure, swelling of the tongue or throat may also happen.
+These symptoms, usually mild to moderate, are more frequent during the first infusion and less common with subsequent infusions. > do or if you have a tendency to bleed easily from the nose or the gums.
+Notify the nurse immediately if you experience these symptoms during the administration of the drug.
+Medication can be given to alleviate these symptoms.

-You may experience allergic reactions during your treatment with docetaxel such as cutaneous eruptions, redness, itchiness, swelling or shortness of breath.
-These reactions are more frequent during the first few minutes of the infusion and more common during the first 2 infusions.

-- Dexamethasone will be prescribed to prevent this reaction.
-Some other drugs may be prescribed, if necessary. - Notify the nurse immediately if you have difficulty breathing or if you experience swelling of the tongue or throat during treatment.

 You may experience numbness or tingling of the hands and feet.
 This phenomenon may start a few hours after the injection of oxaliplatin and persist for a few days afterwards.
-It may be trigged or aggravated by the cold and you may also experience a painful sensation when exposed to cold (liquids, food, air conditioned).

-- Avoid exposing your hands or feet to the cold for a few days following your treatment. - Wear gloves and socks to protect you from the cold for a few days following the treatment. - Wear a scarf around your neck to protect against the cold if necessary. - Avoid drinking and eating cold foods for a few days following the treatment. - If symptoms persist between treatments, speak to a member of your healthcare team at the time of your next treatment.
+It may be trigged or aggravated by the cold and you may also experience a painful sensation when exposed to cold (liquids, food, air conditioned). > Avoid exposing your hands or feet to the cold for a few days following your treatment.
+Wear gloves and socks to protect you from the cold for a few days following the treatment.
+Wear a scarf around your neck to protect against the cold if necessary.
+Avoid drinking and eating cold foods for a few days following the treatment.
+If symptoms persist between treatments, speak to a member of your healthcare team at the time of your next treatment.
 During or immediately following your treatment with oxaliplatin, you may experience the sensation of having difficulty swallowing or breathing.
-This phenomenon is rare and disappears within a few hours after the start of the symptoms.

-Immediately notify your nurse if you experience this malaise during the administration of your medication.
+This phenomenon is rare and disappears within a few hours after the start of the symptoms. > Immediately notify your nurse if you experience this malaise during the administration of your medication.

+This fact sheet has been prepared by a sub-committee of the Comité national de l'évolution de la pratique des soins pharmaceutiques of the Direction générale de cancérologie of the Ministry of Health and Social Services in consultation with the Comité de l'évolution de la pratique en oncologie of the Institut national d'excellence en santé et en services sociaux.